It’s hard enough when you’re in a bad mood yourself, but how do you deal when it’s the whole family down in the dumps?

 Scratch that.
 Someone is always hungry.

-The thing about feelings is they don’t just affect the individual.
+The thing about a bad mood is that it doesn’t just affect the individual.
 They rub against, and often off on, the people around us.

 School holidays are the perfect example of how the emotional tone of the household can be set by one person.
 Ironically, spending extending periods of time together can magnify it tenfold and cause a disconnect in the household.

-It only takes one person to be in a narky mood to have contagion affect.
+It only takes one person to be in a bad mood to have contagious effect.
 Unfortunately, it can then be very hard to come back from.

-I have learnt that to break the cycle in my house I need to add water.
+I have learnt that to break the bad mood cycle in my house, I need to add water.
 For some reason the beach, the pool or even the sprinkler in the back yard will reset the mood of my brood.

 We can go from not wanting to breath the same air as each other to running, laughing and splashing together joyfully.